Floorp-Projects/Floorp/devtools/client/framework/test/allocations/docs/index.md

 And is being held allocated because it is kept in an Object allocated from my-module.js at line 14.
 This is our custom object we stored in `g` global Array.
 This custom object it hold by the Array allocated at line 8 of my-module.js.
-And this array is held allocated from an Object, itself allocated by base-loader.js at line 155.
+And this array is held allocated from an Object, itself allocated by base-loader.sys.mjs at line 155.
 This is the global of the my-module.js's module, created by DevTools loader.
 Then we see some more low level object up to another global object, which misses its allocation site.